 Get an EORI number in another member state

-Please see the Europa website for further details if you need to obtain an EORI number in a Member State other than the UK.
+Please see the EU Commission website for further details if you need to obtain an EORI number in a Member State other than the UK.

 Get a C79 if you are UK VAT-registered EO established overseas